uberyb/yamit/README.md

 ## Issues

 Please post issues as you find them.
 I am usually pretty active and quick with fixes.
 So far, the tool has not been tested with SHA or MD5, only BCRYPT.
+* There are issues with run longing imports using WSL2.
+Avoid running the import on WSL2.